fujidaiti/smooth_sheets/README.md

 ### SheetOffset

-`SheetOffset` represents the visible height (or offset) of the sheet relative to the `SheetViewport`.
-It's used in various situations, such as specifying the initial visible area of a sheet or defining snap points in a `SheetSnapGrid`.
-It replaces the older `SheetAnchor` concept.
+`SheetOffset` represents a position of the sheet within the `SheetViewport` where the sheet is rendered.
+It's used in various situations, e.g., specifing the initial position of the sheet or defining a set of positions to which the sheet should snap.

 <br/>